-External system availability and other dependencies
+External dependencies

 The Bank maintains service level agreements with SWIFT, Austraclear, and other feeder systems that set out availability targets, as well as expected response times and level of support should an issue arise.
-In 2017, the combined availability of the Austraclear system and SWIFT services was 99.99 per cent (see Table A.3, above).
 RITS also has critical dependencies on utility providers.
 To manage these dependencies, both the main and backup sites have an uninterruptable power supply and a backup power generator system.
-All external communications links to data centres are via dual, geographically separated links.
+All external communications links to data centres are via dual, geographically separated, links.

 The efficient operation of RITS is also dependent on the operational reliability and resilience of its members.
 An operational disruption at a member could prevent it from sending payment instructions to RITS.
 This could in turn cause liquidity to accumulate in that member's ESA, forming what is known as a 'liquidity sink', and preventing liquidity from being recycled through the system efficiently.
 Recognising this interdependency, the Bank published Business Continuity Standards for direct participants in RITS in May 2013.
-These standards aim to promote high availability in RITS payments processing operations, requiring both resilience of system components and rapid recovery if failover to alternative systems is required.
-17 These Business Continuity Standards were revised in 2017 to incorporate, among other items, specific reference to cyber security, with a target for members to fully comply with the revised standards by the February 2019 annual attestation.
+These standards aim to promote high availability in RITS payments processing operations, requiring both resilience of system components and rapid recovery if failover to alternative systems is required.22 The Business Continuity Standards were revised in 2018 to strengthen the operational resilience of RITS members, particularly against cyber threats, with a target for members to fully comply with the revised standards by the February 2020 annual attestation.